assist-project/dtls-fuzzer/README.md

 - the SUT/implementation tested,
 - the alphabet used,
 - where applicable whether client certification was required (req), optional (nreq) or disabled (none),
-- the testing algorithm: random walk (rwalk) or and adaptation of it (stests).
-Experiments using the adaptation have not been considered in the paper.
+- the testing algorithm: random walk (rwalk) or an adaptation of it (stests).
+Experiments using the adaptation have not been included in the paper.
 - optionally, whether retransmissions were included (incl or excl).
 Retransmissions were included by default.

-An output folder contains of:
+An output folder contains:
 - 'alphabet.xml', the alphabet
-- 'command.args', the arguments used
+- 'command.args', the arguments file used
 - 'sul.config', SUT-dependant configuration for **TLS-Attacker**,  the same configuration could be used to execute workflow traces on the SUT using **TLS-Attacker** alone
-- 'hyp[0-9]*.dot', intermediate hypotheses
+- 'hyp[0-9]+.dot', intermediate hypotheses
 - 'statistics.txt', experiment statistics such as the total number of tests, learning time.
 Table 4 displays this data
 - 'nondet.log', logs of encountered non-deterministic behavior
 - 'learnedModel.dot', in case learning converged, the learned model (or final hypothesis)
-- 'error.msg', an error message in case learning did not converge, either because it was stopped or because an exception happened.
+- 'error.msg', an error message generated in case the experiment failed/learning was stopped and hence, did not converge to a final model.
+The main culprit is non-determinism.

 The evaluator can check (for example) that experimental results in 'included' correspond to those displayed in Table 4, or that configurations tested in Table 2 also appear in 'all_ciphers'.
 Note that models appearing in the paper were the result of significant pruning.